zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

   restart the instance server.
 Save the Python file and reload the page in your web browser to view the changes.

-We'll now have on every page of the site this simple footer.
+We will now have this simple footer on every page of the site.

 Primary view customization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The 'primary' view (e.g. whose identifier is 'primary') is the one used to
+The 'primary' view (i.e. any view with the identifier set to 'primary') is the one used to
-display all information about a single entity.
+display all the information about a single entity.
 The standard primary view is one
-of the most sophisticated view of all.
+of the most sophisticated views of all.
 It has several customisation points, but
 its power comes with `uicfg`, allowing you to control it without having to
 subclass it.

-But, this is a bit off-topic for this first tutorial.
-Let say we simply want a
+However this is a bit off-topic for this first tutorial.
+Let's say we simply want a
 custom primary view for my `Community` entity type, using directly the view
 interface without trying to benefit from the default implementation (you should
-do that though if you're rewriting reusable cubes; this is all described in more
+do that though if you're rewriting reusable cubes; everything is described in more
 details in :ref:`primary_view`).